tkem/openlap/README.rst

 <http://ionicframework.com/docs/v2/cli/>`_ documentation for further
 information on how to run the application on an actual device, or in a Web browser or emulator for testing.

+Due to lack of resources, Open Lap has *not* been tested on iOS, and is unlikely to run unchanged on that platform.
+However, being a hybrid app, it shouldn't take too much effort to make it work, so please feel free to fork this and give it a try!

 License